 Starting your Rc journey is exciting.
 But there are quite a lot of options to choose from.

-As a beginner, the first choice you have to make is truggy or buggy, as your starter car.
+If you are a beginner, the first choice you have to make is truggy or buggy as your starter car.

 So, which one should you choose between truggy vs buggy?

 Truggies are the mix between RC truck and buggies.
-Truggies are bigger in length and width than buggies.
-They also have bigger tires that make them easier to drive and they do better off-road.
+They are bigger in length and width than buggies.
+These cars also have bigger tires that make them easier to drive and they do better off-road.
 Buggies are a bit harder to master driving but they are faster and do well on tracks.

 Well, there goes the basics.
-But to make an educated decision we need to discuss their differences further.
-And get to know the pros and cons.
+But, we need to discuss their differences further to make an educated decision and get to know the pros and cons.

 So let’s jump right into it!